alvon17/Employee-Data-with-AVL-Tree/README.md

 # Employee-Data-with-AVL-Tree
-This is my program that me and my team made for one of our subject's final project.
+This is a program that me and my team made for one of our subject's final project.
 This program include 6 features:

 1. add new employee's data --> to adding new employee in the database
 2. update certain data --> user can update one of employee